bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

 Accessibility problems can arise when we try to implement controls that aren’t built into HTML.

-Earlier, in Chapter One, we looked at the example of a \<div\> improvised to work like a button.
+Earlier, in Chapter 1, we looked at the example of a \<div\> improvised to work like a button.
 Let’s look at a different example: what if you make something that looks like a set of tabs, but you use radio buttons and CSS hacks to build it?
 It’s a neat hack that makes the rounds in web development